-During the first quarter of 2013, the OZ Master Fund generated a net return of 4.0%, the OZ Europe Master Fund a net return of 3.9% and the OZ Asia Master Fund a net return of 5.6%.
-The most significant contributors to our investment performance during the first quarter of 2013 were our credit-related strategies in the U.S. and Europe and our long/short equity special situations strategy globally.
-We remained fully invested in the OZ Master Fund during the quarter.
+The most significant contributors to our investment performance during the first half of 2013 were our credit-related and long/short equity special situations strategies.
+We remained fully invested in the OZ Master Fund as of the end of the second quarter.
 For important information about our fund performance data, please see "-Assets Under Management and Fund Performance Information."